 top of page

-The Body as an Idea in Ancient Greece 101: The Archaic Period
+The Body as an Idea in Ancient Greece Series: The Archaic Period

 Foreword

-The Body as an Idea in Ancient Greece 101 is a series of articles which opens a major project dedicated to analysing perceptions of body in different civilisations, cultures and societies.
+The Body as an Idea in Ancient Greece Series is a series of articles that opens a major project dedicated to analysing perceptions of the body in different civilisations, cultures, and societies.

 The series is divided into the following chapters: